Linker and Linker Scripts: From Theory to Practice

 main();

 Why copy .data?
-Initialized global variables need to preserve their initial values, which are stored in FLASH (non-volatile).
-However, the program needs to modify these variables at runtime, and FLASH is typically read-only, so the data must be copied to RAM.
+Initialized global variables need to save their initial values, which are stored in FLASH (non-volatile).
+However, the program needs to modify these variables at runtime, and FLASH is typically read-only, so data must be copied to RAM.

 Why zero .bss?
 According to the C/C++ standard, uninitialized global variables should be initialized to 0.
 However, to save FLASH space, the compiler does not store 0 values for these variables in the image; instead, the program is responsible for zeroing them at startup.